paul0noah/spider-match/README.md

 Official repository for the CVPR 2024 best paper award candidate paper: SpiderMatch: 3D Shape Matching with Global Optimality and Geometric Consistency by Paul Roetzer and Florian Bernard (University of Bonn).
 For more information, please visit our [our project page](https://paulroetzer.github.io/publications/2024-06-19-spidermatch.html).

+⚠️ If your goal is to perform surface-to-surface shape matching, we highly recommend you to check out our follow-up work [GeCo 🦎](https://github.com/paul0noah/geco).

 ## ⚙️ Installation
 ### Prerequesites
 You need a working c++ compiler and cmake.